julianchurchill/text-adventure/README.md

 * [FEATURE] Save file backwards compatibility alternative
   * Save current score, inventory content, exits visibility, item visibility, examined and used states, changed item descriptions and names, changed location descriptions and names, save file format version number
+    * [TEST] Rename PlainTextModelSerialiser to PlainTextModelDeltaSerialiser
+    * [TEST] PlainTextModelDeltaSerialiser saves current score, location id and version number for serialisation format
+    * [TEST] PlainTextExitDeltaSerialiser for Exits - including visibility
+    * [TEST] PlainTextExitDeltaSerialiser should save a version number for the serialisation format
+    * [TEST] PlainTextLocationDeltaSerialiser for Locations - including changed description and name
+    * [TEST] PlainTextLocationDeltaSerialiser should save a version number for the serialisation format
+    * [TEST] PlainTextItemDeltaSerialiser for Items/ItemActions - including whether item has been used or examined and changed description and name
+    * [TEST] PlainTextItemDeltaSerialiser should save a version number for the serialisation format
   * Save destroyed item ids so items can be removed upon load - these can be saved as a list in the model for version 2.0
+    * [TEST] Model must save destroyed item ids for retrieval
+    * [TEST] PlainTextModelDeltaSerialiser serialises destroyed item id list
   * On load read in base world content first then replace corresponding world data with the saved items.
 Remove destroyed items.
+    * [TEST] Create a PlainTextModelDeltaDeserialiser to write to an existing model with the delta save file content
+    * [TEST] PlainTextModelDeltaDeserialiser removes destroyed items from existing model
+    * [TEST] PlainTextExitDeltaDeserialiser should read a version number for the serialisation format
+    * [TEST] PlainTextLocationDeltaDeserialiser should read a version number for the serialisation format
+    * [TEST] PlainTextItemDeltaDeserialiser should read a version number for the serialisation format
   * For backwards compatibility with version 1.0 if save file detected load 1.0 save file as new world, figure out what items have been destroyed (by scanning items for 'used' state and 'destroy item' action) and add to destroyed list in model, trigger an immediate save, then reload base world content and new save file.
 Delete old 1.0 save file.
   * In future expansion of world be careful to only add new exits, locations, items and actions, not modify existing exits, locations, items or actions.

+* Put this on hold in favour of the alternative above...
 * [FEATURE] Save file backwards compatibility
   * [TASK] Game world must be serialised and saved to a file - this is the new save game scheme
-    * DONE - [TEST] Activity uses PlainTextSerialiser onPause to save game to a file
+    * DONE - [TEST] Activity uses PlainTextModelSerialiser onPause to save game to a file
-    * [TEST] PlainTextSerialiser for Model - including private info e.g. current score
+    * [TEST] PlainTextModelSerialiser for Model - including private info e.g. current score
     * [TEST] PlainTextModelSerialiser should save a version number for the file/model format
     * [TEST] Collate de/serialise constant strings in a common class
     * [TEST] PlainTextModelPopulator should read an optional version number for the file/model format